coachshea/knitLatex/README.md

 ### Row separator

-Any arbitrary latex command can be inserted between each row, but the most common are \\hline and \\midrule.
-To use \\midrule, \\usepackage{booktabs} must be declared in the preamble of the latex document, but booktabs = TRUE **does not** need to be set on the table.
+Any arbitrary LaTeX command can be inserted between each row, but the most common are \\hline and \\midrule.
+To use \\midrule, \\usepackage{booktabs} must be declared in the preamble of the LaTeX document, but booktabs = TRUE **does not** need to be set on the table.
 When rowsep is not set, xTab looks for the value of kLat.xTab.rowsep, then kLat.rowsep, then defaults to an empty string.